Sort-Care/Sort-Care.github.io/_posts/2017-04-17-Latex on Blog.markdown

 ## Using Katex instead of Mathjax
 Katex is faster than Mathjax.
 To migrate, first check [kramdown doc][kramdown-katex].
 You need ``JQuery``, ``Katex`` and an automatic rendering script.
 Check [Katex on Github][katex-git] and [Auto render][auto-render].
 After doing these, you should have a working site with Katex.

-## Note
-By the time I wrote this post, MathJax posted a notice saying that they could migrate their own file server to

 [jekyll-doc]:https://jekyllrb.com/docs/configuration/